 As a historical sort, I am aware that it is the Football Association’s 150th anniversary though — as I keep a log of significant anniversaries — and as the Association was formed in a London pub, and just a few months after the London Underground was formed, it seems fitting to tie the two together.

-I can’t point out any significant things to look out for on the map, and more football savvy people may be able to laugh or snarl at some of the suggestions.
+I can’t point out any significant things to look out for on the tube map, and more football savvy people may be able to laugh or snarl at some of the suggestions.
 The map contains daggers, although in this case to signify knighthoods as opposed to disruptions.

 I am informed by persons wiser in the art of soccer that the lines themselves hold significance, with the Docklands Light Railway using names of pre-war players The Victoria Line features stars of the women’s game.